Side-by-side comparison of mold penetrating wall materials and mildew remaining on the surface of painted drywall

 • High-humidity living spaces

-Which Is More Dangerous: Mold or Mildew?
+Which Is More Dangerous on Walls: Mold or Mildew?

 Risk Comparison: Mold vs Mildew